plato721/yada/README.md

 - `rest-client`

 It's a dependency for vcr.
 Except, it's not.
-There's other options.
+There are other options.
 It's fairly heavy depedndency-wise, and if I've already got another client for the quote fetching, why not use the same one?